ros2/design/articles/200_coexistence_and_migration.md

 If the second set of changes would be empty a package could be used as a ROS 1 package as well as ROS 2 packages using the same sources.
 Currently the previous sections mention a few different items which fall into the second category therefore it doesn't seem realistic to achieve compatibility using the exact same sources.
-The following sections assume that is not feasible to maintain a single source for the ROS 1 as well as the ROS 2 version of a package.
+The following sections assume that it is not feasible to maintain a single source for the ROS 1 as well as the ROS 2 version of a package.

 ### Changes applicable to ROS 1 packages